 --Discussion of your life together (including your careers, housing, managing your cars if you share, where you're going to live, how you'll take care of your aging parents/in-laws, etc.)

---Kids (how many do you want, how will you raise them?)
+--Kids (how many do you want, how will you raise them?
+Where will they go to school?
+Who will take care of them? etc.)

 --Religion.
 Will you go to/join a particular religious group?
 Will you raise your children with a certain religion?